Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The difficulty level is 'just right' because the informed clues provide a good balance of specificity and generality, making it challenging but not impossible to deduce the correct answer.
-The misinformed and fake clues add to the complexity without making the task too hard or too easy.
+**Reasoning:** The difficulty level is just right because the informed clues provide a clear direction towards the answer without making it too obvious, while the misinformed and fake clues create enough ambiguity to require some thought.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ⚠️ NEEDS REVISION